Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Scalability
 + Validation has two options for improvement:
-    + Option one, improve the current validation system.
-That would entail:
+    + Option one: improve the current validation system.
+This would entail:
         + Unifying Python and JS validation for images.
 This would improve the UX when a user tries to upload an incorrect image filetype.
-        + Improveing email validation to accept a wider range of email suffixes (ex. regional suffix, .uk, .fr, .de).
-This would allow for a larger audiance of users.
+        + Improving email validation to accept a wider range of email suffixes (ex. regional suffix, .uk, .fr, .de).
+This would allow for a larger audience of users.
-        + Improveing JS validation to use compartmentalized validation instead of the current prepackage system.
-That would entail:
+        + Improving JS validation to use compartmentalized validation instead of the current prepackage system.
+This would entail:
-            + That validation classes could be applied independently of one another, and could have their expected values set in them.
+            + That the validation classes could be applied independently of one another and could have their expected values set in them.
                 + (ex. charMax-20)
                 + (ex. charMax-100)
                 + (ex. charMax-400)
             + This type of dynamic validation system would improve the overall readability and function of the JS validation code.
-    + Option two, update to a validation system that only uses Python.
-That would entail:
+    + Option two: update to a validation system that only uses Python.
+This would entail:
-        + Implementing WTForms and would allow Python to actively check if an email is real.
+        + Implementing WTForms, allowing Python to actively check if an email address is real.
 This would also remove the need for a suffix check system.
-        + Implementing Pillow and would allow python to actively resize an uploaded image and not just refuse one.
+        + Implementing Pillow, allowing Python to actively resize an uploaded image and not just refuse one that is too large.
 This would greatly improve a user's experience with uploading images.
-        + The role of JS would be reduced to only visual cues for what data is expected to be input and would greatly reduce the amount of JS code and its complexity.
+        + The role of JS to be reduced to only visual cues which would greatly reduce the amount of JS code and its complexity.
         + This would also make the forms more secure.
 + Adding user selectable filters to the search bar.
 This would ensure a better more efficient user search.
 + Expand recipe pages to show the recipe creator's bio and/or avatar.
-This would give users more pride in their content.
+This would give users more satisfaction with their uploaded content.
 + Create a user comment form for the recipes.
 This would give a better sense of community for users.
 + Create a user rating system for the recipes.
 This would give a better sense of community for users.
-+ Improve search engine to accept a **space** as an `_` to help users more easily find chefs with a single or multiple "space(s)" in their name.

 # Technology Languages
 + HTML - Skeleton frame of the application.